dharFr/capt/tutorial.md

 ## Edit the controller and fire up the app

-We want to instantiate a NotesIndexView when we view the notes#index controller - like so:
+We want to instantiate a NotesIndexView when we view the notes#index router - like so:

-    class NotesController extends Backbone.Controller
+    class NotesRouter extends Backbone.Router
       routes :
         "notes/:id" : "show"
         "notes" : "index"